SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 ---

 Greetings!
 My name is Songhua Hu (胡松华), a third-year Ph.D. candidate at Department of Civil & Environmental Engineering, University of Maryland, College Park.
-My supervisor is Dr. Lei Zhang and Dr. Chenfeng Xiong.
+My supervisor is Dr.[Lei Zhang] (https://mti.umd.edu/national-transportation-center-contact-information) and Dr.[Chenfeng Xiong](https://cee.umd.edu/clark/faculty/855/Chenfeng-Xiong).
 Currently, I work as a graduate research assistant at the [Maryland Transportation Institute](https://mti.umd.edu/).
 I received my B.S. degree in Transportation Engineering from Huazhong University of Science and Technology in 2016 and a M.S. degree in Transportation Engineering from Tongji University in 2019.
 My research mainly focuses on leveraging emerging multisource transportation-related big data, such as mobile device location data, social media, mobility service transactions, transit smart-card data, and automatic road traffic sensors records, to quantify population-representative and near-real-time human mobility, analyze individual-level travel behaviors, understand shared mobility services and “Mobility as a service” (MaaS) infrastructure, and estimate multimodal, high-resolution travel demand.